 7. Hinterview - Video Engagement for Recruitment Agencies

-Hinterview is the only platform on this list built specifically for recruitment agencies.
-Instead of focusing on internal hiring teams, it's designed around the agency workflow: creating personalized video pitches for candidates, sharing video shortlists with clients through a dedicated portal, and tracking engagement analytics on every video sent.
+Among the tools on this list, Hinterview is the only one built specifically for recruitment agencies.
+Agency workflow is the design center: creating personalized video pitches for candidates, sharing video shortlists with clients through a dedicated portal, and tracking engagement analytics on every video sent.

-The client portal is the standout feature.
-Agencies can share candidate video introductions directly with hiring managers without requiring login credentials or app downloads.
+The client portal is the standout.
+Agencies share candidate video introductions directly with hiring managers without login credentials or app downloads.
 That presentation layer turns a commodity shortlist into a differentiated client experience.

 Key features: